astorDev/nist/websockets/dotnet/article/index.md

 ## The Almost Perfect Echo: Sending The Close Frame

 If we study the exception just for a little we will find that it happens because we try to receive our next frame, despite the WebSocket not being open anymore.
 This is an easy fix!
 We just need to check that `webSocket.State == WebSocketState.Open` before running a new cycle of message receiving.
-With the fix and a few logging added for transparency we can get a code like this:
+With the fix and a few logging added for transparency, we can get a code like this:

 ```csharp
 app.Map("/echo-forever-unexceptioned", async (HttpContext context, CancellationToken cancellationToken) => {